ethanyanjiali/deep-vision/ResNet/pytorch/README.md

-# ImageNet ILSVRC2012 - PyTorch
+# ResNet - ImageNet ILSVRC2012 - PyTorch

 This directory contains the PyTorch code to replicate ResNet with public ImageNet ILSVRC2012 dataset